 )

 When using the cartesian coordinate system, antimeridian crossings may cause issues if datapoint geometries or the query geometry do not properly respect the antimeridian cut.
-Check out the Antimeridian Crossings section below for best practices to ensure correct results irregardless of the coordinate reference system used.
+Check out the best practices for handling geometries to learn more about how to avoid such issues.